content-left-bg.png

 Water entry

-Closely monitor all dive entries.
-Consult the water safety and swimming education program for guidance on safe water entry at each band of years.
+Consult the department's water safety and swimming education program or the national swimming and water safety framework for guidance on safe water entry at each band of years.

 Visibility